Ilroy/DS_Final_Project/project_findings.md

 ```(a) What outliers present issues for your analysis?
 How have you chosen to handle them?
 Why?```

-   - The outliers exists in Brooklyn and Manhattan areas.
-Which brings the average rent up to 100% difference compares to other areas.
-Because we know there are reasons for them to be that high, we decided not to touch it and leave it there.We had outliers present when we observed our individual features like bedrooms, bathrooms,and size_sqft vs rent.
+   - We had outliers present when we observed our individual features like bedrooms, bathrooms,and size_sqft vs rent.
 We had observations that did not follow the general trend of the data,and proved difficult for our models to accurately predict with such discrepancies.
 In order to handle the outliers we chose to delete them from our datasets and after some observations, less than 1% of the data was dropped.

  ```(b) To what extent do missing values pose a challenge for your analysis?
 How have you chosen to handle them?
 Why?```